 Little Bible Mysteries

-On Thursday Jesus and the disciples ate the Last Supper together.
-While they were probably still a little giddy over the triumphal entry into Jerusalem, Jesus continued to prepare them for what was coming.
+On Thursday Jesus and his disciples ate the Last Supper together.
+While the disciples were probably still a little giddy over the triumphal entry into Jerusalem, Jesus continued to prepare them for what was coming.
 First, he reminded them that God provides when we do not see a way.
-Mark 14 recounts how he told them to find a man carrying a water pot, who would show them a large room already prepared for their supper.
+In terms of logistics, Mark 14 recounts how he told them to find a man carrying a water pot, who would show them a large room already prepared for their supper.
 Who was that man?
 Who prepared the Upper Room?

 I have a feeling that in the Kingdom we will get to know many such anonymous heroes of the faith, who quietly worked behind the scenes to fulfill God’s mission and to do what Christ asked of them without seeking credit.
 How many good deeds would we do if nobody ever knew?
 Jesus was showing the disciples that there was more about love than public display of affection…